slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"When people fear the government, there is tyranny.
 When government fears the people, there is liberty."
 -- Thomas Paine [1737]*

 > *"A democracy cannot exist as a permanent form of government.
 It can only exist until the people discover they can vote themselves largess out of the public treasury.
-From that moment on, the majority always votes for the candidate promising the most benefits from the public treasury, with the result that democracy always collapses over a loose fiscal policy–to be followed by a dictatorship."
+From that moment on, the majority always votes for the candidate promising the most benefits from the public treasury, with the result that democracy always collapses over a loose fiscal policy — to be followed by a dictatorship."
 -- Alexander Fraser Tytler [1747]*

 > *"Democracy has got nothing to do with who should rule.
 Democracy is the system which allows you to remove policies and rulers most efficently without violence. and that’s how you judge different democratic systems."
 -- Karl Popper [1902]*

-> *"Fascism, Nazism, Communism and Socialism are only superficial variations of the same monstrous theme - collectivism." (...)
+> *"Fascism, Nazism, Communism and Socialism are only superficial variations of the same monstrous theme — collectivism." (...)
 "The difference between a welfare state and a totalitarian state is a matter of time."
 -- Ayn Rand [1905]*